Principal Investigators

 Pedro Paiva is a Postdoctoral fellow of AI2Lab and BTLab, working with bias mitigation strategies in medical AI and computer vision on Biometrics.
 Pedro has a B.Sc. in Computer Science from the Federal University of Alagoas (2016), an M.Sc.
 (2019), and a Ph.D.
 (2024), both in Information and Communication Systems from the University of Campinas (UNICAMP).
 Before becoming a PDF, Pedro was a visiting student at the University of Calgary at BTLab under the supervision of Dr. Marina Gavrilova and fully funded by the Brazilian Ministry of Education.
 He is interested in Computer Vision, Deep Learning, and AI Fairness.
 He was a researcher in the Cyber-Physical Division at the Renato Archer IT Center – Brazil.
 He also has experience as a Computer Vision engineer, working on a wide range of applications for several companies.
 Pedro was awarded by the Eyes High and Hotchkiss Brain Institute postdoctoral programs.
 Pedro has published several peer-reviewed papers in major journals and conferences.
 Look at his Google Scholar page for a list of relevant publications.

-PhD
+PhD Students

 Hanna Bugler – PhD Student, Biomedical Engineering (University of Calgary)

 Hanna is a Ph.D. student in Biomedical Engineering under the co-supervision of Dr. Ashley Harris and Dr. Roberto Medeiros de Souza.
 She completed her BEng in Biomedical and Electrical Engineering at Carleton University.
-Her research project seeks to analyzes, in real-time, the quality of magnetic resonance spectroscopy data to determine required minimum scan times.
+Her research project seeks to analyze, in real-time, the quality of magnetic resonance spectroscopy data to determine required minimum scan times.
 Her previous research experience includes developing pre-processing protocol and automating regions of interest selection for second harmonic generation collagen fiber microscopy images.

 Farzaneh Dehghani – PhD Student, Biomedical Engineering (University of Calgary)